AirCoder89/BubbleShooterGame-Prototype-/README.md

 ![GameController_1](https://user-images.githubusercontent.com/62396712/79257582-1f10c200-7e8a-11ea-81fa-d258afe3369b.PNG)

 Also we can setup the merging behavior of the bubbles:
-1. Highest Bubble
+1. Highest Bubble.
-2. Biggest Neighbors Count
+2. Biggest Neighbors Count.
-3. Highest Bubble Then Biggest Neighbors Count
+3. Highest Bubble Then Biggest Neighbors Count.
-4. Biggest Neighbors Count Then Highest Bubble
+4. Biggest Neighbors Count Then Highest Bubble.
 And we can set Aim Settings which gonna be “**Aim on Bubble**” or “**Aim on Available Neighbor**”.

 ![GameController_2](https://user-images.githubusercontent.com/62396712/79257699-4c5d7000-7e8a-11ea-891a-5faf232e23a4.PNG)